tonywoode/quickPlay/qp/tools/MAME PERL script/readme.txt

 QP needs history.dat and mameinfo.dat usually in MAMEUI's main directory, or available via here (www.arcade-history.com/) and here (www.mameworld.info/mameinfo/)  so link to the folder containg them in the arcade section in Media Panel - now you can get the MAME text. (note these have to be unzipped at the minute - we are looking at getting the zip support working for these files).
 Also you may wish to use Tempest's 'Fit History to Tab' on copies of these two files to transform them into versions that fit your QP Media Panel window - get it from HERE (www.quickplayfrontend.com/index.php?showtopic=242&view=findpost&p=1075) and point it to history.dat and mameinfo.dat in turn
 [attachment=220:7_ADD_MEDIA.png]
-To start seeing the extra stuff you need to go into the QP media panel and start pointing to things in the 'arcade' section [attachment=221:8_RUN_SCRIPT_IN_MAMU_ICONS_DIR.png] as decribed above and with the script.
-Run this to copy Parent rom names as clone rom names in these great icons [attachment=222:9_ADD_ICONS_PATH_IN_FOLDER_OPTIONS.png] Although in QP you setup the majority of extras in the media panel, ICONS are a per-folder thing - so you need to tick that box in the last tab of folder options (right click on the folder to get the folder options) and point to where the ICONS are
+To start seeing the extra stuff you need to go into the QP media panel and start pointing to things in the 'arcade' section [attachment=222:9_ADD_ICONS_PATH_IN_FOLDER_OPTIONS.png] Although in QP you setup the majority of extras in the media panel, ICONS are a per-folder thing.
+Get Mamu's Mame Icons - download and extract his ICON's (http://icons.mameworld.info/) and tick that box in the last tab of folder options (right click on the folder to get the folder options) and point to where the ICONS are (I'd recommend extracting his ICONS instead of pointing to the Zip as its a bit faster)
 [attachment=223:10_FINISHED.png]
 Now I can search and run games on a tiny low-powered portable netbook almost instantly, without it taking several minutes for MAMEUI to even start (thanks Delphi)....that's good....and now you can setup other Arcade EMU's in minutes that work better for portable machines, with filters and other stuff, and piggy back off all those MAME resources when searching for something to play in QuickPlay...go directly back to QuickPlayFrontend's ROMDATA downloads section (www.quickplayfrontend.com/index.php?showforum=16)....I like FBA myself (joypad support aside)...MAME is the daddy of course....